Skip to main content

 High Accuracy

-~98% time tracking accuracy with client-side accumulation.
+Precise time tracking with client-side accumulation.

 Time Calculation